jannikmi/jannikmi/README.md

 ### Hi there

-I am Jannik, a computer engineering graduate with a strong background in machine learning, Python and scientific computing.
+I am Jannik, a computer engineering with a strong background in machine learning, Python and scientific computing.

 My interests include: algorithms, automation, AGI, complexity, computational geometry, logic, ML, numerics, optimisation and RL.